FAQ

 Do I have to pay the fee at once?

-You can check if the payment has arrived on the UWB Portal in the section “Moje studium” (“My Study”) in the box “Moje údaje” (“My Data”).
-If you no longer have access to the Portal or if you do not see payment information on the Portal even after a few working days, call to the ICC.
+On the UWB Portal -> section “Moje studium” (“My Study”) in the box “Moje údaje” (“My Data”).
+If you no longer have access to the Portal or if you do not see payment information on the Portal even after a few working days, reach for us.

 Health and social insurance